The Erd\"os-Sz\"usz-Tur\'an distribution for equivariant processes

 \subsection{The Erd\"os-Sz\"usz-Tur\'an and Kesten distributions}

 In 1958~\cite{EST}, Erd\"os-Sz\"usz-Tur\'an introduced a problem in probabilistic Diophantine approximation: what is the probability $f(N, A, c)$ that a point $\alpha$ chosen from the uniform distribution on $[0,1]$ has a solution $\frac p q \in \Q$ to the modified Dirichlet equation with denominator $q \in [N, cN]$?
 Here $A >0, c>1$ are fixed positive parameters, and $N$ is a parameter which goes to infinity.
 We note that by a well known result of Hurwitz, $A = \frac{1}{\sqrt{5}}$ is the best allowable constant so that (\ref{eq:dirichlet:modified}) has infinitely many solutions for all $\alpha$.
-Let $\est(A, c, N)$ denote the random variable counting the number of solutions to \eqref{eq:dirichlet:modified}.
+Given $A, c, N$, let $\est(A,c,N)(\alpha)$ be the number of solutions $p/q \in \Q$ with $\gcd(p, q) = 1$ to (\ref{eq:dirichlet:modified}).
+Letting $\alpha \in [0, 1]$ be a uniform random variable yields an integer-valued random variable $\est(A,c,N)$, with where $m$ is Lebesgue measure on $[0,1]$.
 Then, the \EST question is the existence of the limit